rivue/Gamified-Study-Tool/README.md

             - error handling for not finding any context when loading stone names in library?

     general:
+        - implement "feedback" tab (note: requires email oath, and email domain and possibly twitter and stuff as well)
         - change theme / color / name
         - ability to "star" / "favorite" a course
         - make footer smaller and look better